Sihyeon Villa, Sagittarius

 Eunji stiffened at this and looked down.
 When she looked back up at him, her cheeks were beet red and the corner of her eyes were wet.
 “I-I know that…”

 Olive tensed and looked left and then right.
 Shoot.
 This was awkward.
 Dammit.
-This is why he hated getting involved with other people.
+This was why he hated getting involved with other people.
 Misunderstanding and disappointment, one after the other.

 “Well, if you know that then why are you out here causing trouble?”
 Olive finally asked.
 After not receiving a response, he tried, “Do you think acting like this will make him pay attention to you any less?
 That’s not how it works, you know.
 Not with family at least.”